spotify/cassandra-medusa/README.md

 ### Backup
-Backups are simply performed by making a Cassandra snapshot and copying the snapshot along with the schema and topology to a Google Cloud Storage bucket.
+Backups are simply performed by making a Cassandra snapshot and copying the snapshot along with the schema and topology to a cloud storage bucket.
 The main performance limitation is network bandwidth.

 #### Data structures
-The backed up data is stored in a Google Cloud Storage using the following structure:
+The backed up data is stored in a Google Cloud Storage using the following structure (a GCS example):
 ```
 gs://<bucket name>/<optional prefix>/<fqdn>/<backup name>/data/<keyspace>/<column family>/<SSTAble files ...>
 gs://<bucket name>/<optional prefix>/<fqdn>/<backup name>/meta/schema.cql